Yoad-Duani/social_network_fastAPI/README.md

 There is a registration and login, the registration is verified by email verification, and the login is based on JWT.
 <br/>
 Most features are conditional on a authenticated user and verified user.
+- There is email verification for new users
 <br/>
 <br/>
 **Posts**